 The objective of the National Twelve Bell Striking Contest is to promote excellent ringing on twelve bells.
 The contest shall be held annually and the winning band awarded the Taylor Trophy.

 Eliminators shall be held on the 4th Saturday in March and the final on the 4th Saturday in June.
 Variations (e.g. for Petertide or local circumstances) shall be notified via the Ringing World and contest website at the earliest opportunity.

-A defined rotation around the weight groupings of bells will be followed where possible.
-(The Weight Band List.)
-Eliminator towers will be of roughly the same weight as each other and that of the bells for the final.
-There will be geographical clustering of eliminator towers whenever possible.
+A weight groupings of bells (The Weight Band List) will be consulted when selecting venues for the final, such that bells of a variety of weights are selected over a period of consecutive years.
+Eliminator towers should be of roughly the same weight as each other and that of the bells for the final.
+There should be geographical clustering of eliminator towers when possible.